Allan Nyom: Leganés

 Nyom returned to Leganés on 28 January 2022, signing a 18-month contract.

+Getafe

+On 8 October 2024, Nyom returned to Getafe, signing a contract until the end of the season.

 International career

 Nyom opted to represent Cameroon internationally, and earned his first cap on 11 November 2011 in a 3–1 friendly win against Sudan.
 He was selected by manager Volker Finke for his 2014 FIFA World Cup squad, and made his debut in the tournament on 23 June against Brazil with the "Indomitable Lions" already eliminated from the knockout phase after two losses.
 He provided the cross for Joël Matip's equalizer shortly before the 30-minute mark, but the hosts eventually won 4–1.

 Now he has played 18 matches in the form of the main team of this African country.